 - The eastern car park at Rosanna Station (adjacent to Turnham Avenue) is closed completely to allow for construction works.
 Alternative all-day parking will be provided nearby on Ellesmere Parade and Beetham Parade.
 To find out more, take a look at this map.

-- To allow for construction works, the car park on the west side of Rosanna Station (adjacent to Beetham Parade) will be closed from 1:00am, Thursday 14 September 2017 until late 2018.
+- To allow for construction works, the car park on the west side of Rosanna Station (adjacent to Beetham Parade) will be closed until the second half of 2018.

-- To provide space for alternative car parks during the works, Ellesmere Parade has become one-way (southbound) between Lower Plenty Road and Davies Street, and will remain in that configuration until late 2018.
+- To provide space for alternative car parks during the works, Ellesmere Parade has become one-way (southbound) between Lower Plenty Road and Davies Street, and will remain in that configuration until the second half of 2018.
 To find out more, take a look at this map.